teknologi-umum/blog/.github/BLOG_TEMPLATE.md

 ---
 title: Your Title Goes Here
 desc: The post description.
-Might be somethinig that would interest the reader in less than 100 words.
+Might be something that would interest the reader in less than 100 wooooords.
 author: Your Name (No, not the Makoto Shinkai's film.
 YOUR given name.
 But your online alias is also fine.)
 github: your_github_username
-twitter: your_twitter_username (not required)
+twitter: your_twitter_username (not required, leave it empty by deleting this line)
-telegram: your_telegram_username (not required)
+telegram: your_telegram_username (not required, leave it empty by deleting this line)
 date: 2021-08-31
 categories:
   - javascript